-MCSAP Inspection supplies budget is inclusive of all items needed to effectively conduct MCSAP inspections in the field)e.g., inspection road block signs, heavy-duty creepers and wheel blocks, gloves, forms etc.).
-AS has no permanent shade to protect them the sun, so the temporary outdoors tents will help inspectors during their inspections.
+MCSAP Inspection supplies budget is inclusive of all items needed to effectively conduct MCSAP inspections in the field)e.g., heavy-duty floor jack, gloves, decals, forms etc.).
+AS has no permanent shade to protect them the sun, so the temporary outdoors tents, folding tables and pipe chairs will help inspectors during their inspections.
+The heavy-duty floor check will help our inspectors lifting our trailer.
 Note that these costs are higher in AS compared to mainland due to high shipping costs associated with getting the supplies to AS since they cannot be obtained on island.
-Based on the condition of supplies currently on hand in the AS MCSAP and known upcoming needs, we anticipate the costs to be approximately \$2,750.00 per quarter this year for a total annual need of approximately \$11,000.00.
+Based on the condition of supplies currently on hand in the AS MCSAP and known upcoming needs, we anticipate the costs to be approximately \$11,706.00 per year.

 Media Ad costs are to support education & outreach CMV safety initiatives outlined in the planned activities and based on known past expenditures.
 These paid radio and newspaper advertisements are used to increase attendance at outreach events and promote MCSAP safety initiatives which are critical to the success of the AS Education and Outreach component of our planned activities.
 ASG Finance treats paid media advertising as supplies.
-Media costs has increased slightly, so the cost to conduct advertising campaign per quarter is estimated at \$1,000.00 for a total amount of annual \$4,000.00
+Media costs has increased slightly, so the cost to conduct advertising campaign per quarter is estimated at \$1,500.00 for a total amount of annual \$6,000.00

 Vehicle Parts purchase has become a problem locally because of the ASG financial system and the local Auto Shops require AS MCSAP to furnish its own Vehicle Parts including tires to replace worn out tires prior to the shop(s) repairs are done.
 Given that some parts have to be ordered from off-island vendors, shipping and duty costs are added to the cost of each Vehicle Part ordered.
-The estimated cost is \$2,000.00 for each set of Order throughout the fiscal year which will cost the program a total of \$8,000.00.
-This total will include the purchase of the radio for communicaton
+The estimated cost is \$2,850.00 for each set of Order throughout the fiscal year which will cost the program a total of \$11,400.00.
+This total will include the purchase of the radio for communication iPhones: MCSAP officers android mobile devices is currently not working and it's the leading cause of hardships for communicating in our department.
+For instance, it's very handy to our inspectors to communicate when they're doing field jobs for inspections.
+Currently they're using their private mobile devices to communicate with Lt and the Coordinator in regards of any work-related subjects, and sometimes they won't pick up the calls.
+In which, requesting for iPhones will use for MCSAP 100% work.

 Due to poor weather condition in American Samoa, the MCSAP Officer/Inspectors need to replace their uniforms and shoes on annual basis.
 Due to increase of costs living expenses since COVID 19,we estimated costs of uniforms and shoes re-placement.
-The allocated cost for 6 sets of uniforms including 6 pairs of shoes is \$4,800.00
+The allocated cost for 7 sets of uniforms including 7 pairs of shoes is \$5,600.00